mindscan-de/BrightFlux/README.md

 Some of the planned features are: (I will have to sort and reprioritize this...
 That is getting out of hand...)

-* add links and options to use a code search engine and log search engine for the messages
-  * did we see that message more often, but we never thought about it before
-  * since what version of the system we see that message
-  * where does this message come from in the code and annotate this message with a software component / swim-lane

 * UI/UX
   * save width information by (column name list)-hash such that the width is preserved for future uses or derived frames.
   * add Markers to annotation dataframe